freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/troughs.md

 If you are unfamiliar with ball troughs, have a quick look at [MPF's documentation](https://mpf-docs.readthedocs.io/en/latest/mechs/troughs/), which does an excellent job explaining them.

-VPE comes with a trough mechanism that simulates the behaviour of a real-world ball trough.
+VPE comes with a trough mechanism that simulates the behavior of a real-world ball trough.
 This is especially important when emulating existing games, since the [gamelogic engine](../gamelogic-engine.md) expects the trough's switches to be in a plausible state, or else it may have errors.

 ## Creating a Trough